LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 8. (In ManyBugs.csv) SPRCorrect, ProphetCorrect
    - Data-type:integer
    - Possible values: 0,1
-   - Description: this contains 1 or 0 corresponding to whether SPR/Prophet was able to fix the defect correctly (generate a
-     correct patch) or not respectively.
+   - Description: this contains 1 or 0 corresponding to whether SPR/Prophet was able to fix the defect correctly i.e. if the generated patch is correct patch or not respectively.
 These repairability results are borrowed from previous evaluation.